 - 1. Utilize knowledge from behavioral and biological sciences as a basis of medical assistant practices. - 2.
 Perform duties safely and effectively within their scope of practice. - 3.
-Display professional behavior as defined by the discipline of medical assisting. - 4.
-Effectively engage in written and oral communication as demonstrated through charting and communication with patients and other health professionals. - 5.
-Perform as competent entry-level medical assistants with the knowledge and skills necessary to successfully obtain national certification exam through National Healthcareer Association.
+Display professional behavior as defined by the discipline of medical assisting. - tion with patients and other health professionals. - ly obtain national certification exam through National Healthcareer Association.